bushblade/Mern-Ecommerce/notes.md

 password.

 userController getUserProfile function doesn't need to fetch the user from the DB it already has it in the req from the authMiddleWare.

+### Added Caddy to develop on https

+Make sure [Caddy](https://caddyserver.com/) is installed on system and run `caddy run` in the project root.

+Backend is available on https://localhost:5555 Frontend is available on https://localhost:3000